prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

 Import previously saved file with interactions
 -------------------------------------------------------------------------------

-We previously saved pkl file *interactions_data_5kqm.pkl* with interactions and now we will import it for analysis.
-To do that we need to initiate newinstance and use func:`.parseInteractions` function to parse pkl file:
+We previously saved pkl file *interactions_data_5kqm.pkl* with interactions, and now we will import it for analysis.
+To do that we need to initiate a new instance and use :func:`.parseInteractions` function to parse pkl file:

 .. ipython:: python
    :verbatim: